- UCAS course code

 Construct models and design experiments to test biological hypotheses.

-· Construct models of signalling, regulatory, metabolic and environmental systems.
+• Construct models of signalling, regulatory and metabolic systems.

 Transferable skills and personal qualities